AceDataCloud/MidjourneyAPI/docs/midjourney_describe_api_integration_guide.md

 If you are not logged in or registered, you will be automatically redirected to the [login page](https://platform.acedata.cloud) inviting you to register and log in.
 After logging in or registering, you will be automatically returned to the current page.

-The first application will grant you a free quota, allowing you to use the API for free.
+The first application will come with a free quota, allowing you to use the API for free.

 ## Request Example